 Novogen is involved in the discovery and development of new drugs based on signal transduction regulation, which it believes offers potential for effective, well-tolerated treatment of common degenerative diseases including cancer.
 A subsidiary of Novogen has granted to us, through our Australian subsidiary, Marshall Edwards Pty Limited, an exclusive non-transferable license under its patent rights and intellectual property rights in its relevant know-how to develop, market and distribute all forms of administering phenoxodiol for anti-cancer uses, except topical applications.
+Our exclusive rights under our amended and restated license agreement continue until the date of expiration or lapsing of Novogen's last to expire patent right covering phenoxodiol as an anti-cancer agent which we expect will be no earlier than August 29, 2017.
+In addition, we have the exclusive first right to accept and an exclusive last right to match any proposed dealing by Novogen in its intellectual property rights with third parties for the development of other anti-cancer drugs derived from its library of compounds, other than for topical applications.

-Novogen scientists first synthesized phenoxodiol in 1997 as part o a program of drug discovery based on the structure of naturally occurring isoflavones.
+Novogen scientists first synthesized phenoxodiol in 1997 as part of a program of drug discovery based on the structure of naturally occurring isoflavones.
 Isoflavones are a family of structurally related molecules found in foods such as legumes, red clover, lentils and chickpeas.
 Although phenoxodiol was originally identified in 1995 as a potential intermediate in the metabolism of daidzein, itself a naturally occurring isoflavone, phenoxodiol does not appear to have been isolated or identified in mammals to date.